-- Have you reviewed smoking status and offered smoking cessation advice where appropriate to do so or referred to smoking cessation services?
-Smoking reduces the effect of inhaled steroids and treatment may need to be adjusted for smokers.1 - Have you reviewed lifestyle and triggers including those associated with occupation (e.g. exposure to fumes, particles), household (e.g. pets, dust)?
+√ Have you reviewed smoking status and offered smoking cessation advice where appropriate to do so or referred to smoking cessation services?

+Smoking reduces the effect of inhaled steroids and treatment may need to be adjusted for smokers.1 It is also important to assess if children with asthma are subjected to passive smoking and appropriate advice and support delivered to parents and carers.

+✓ Have you reviewed lifestyle and triggers including those associated with occupation (e.g. exposure to fumes, particles), and household (e.g. pets, dust)?

 These should be reviewed and recorded, and goals set on minimising/ managing exposure.

-- Have you reviewed the patient for other concomitant conditions such as rhinitis and treated rhinitis accordingly? - ✓ Have you reviewed treatment in line with evidence-based local and national recommendations, stepping up and stepping down treatment as required?5 - ✓ Have you reviewed the asthma action plan?
+√ Have you reviewed the patient for other concomitant conditions such as rhinitis and treated rhinitis accordingly? ✓ Have you reviewed treatment in line with evidencebased local and national recommendations, stepping up and stepping down treatment as required?5

+√ Have you reviewed the personalised asthma action plan?

 This is an opportunity to engage with the patient and discuss what is important to them in the management of their condition, and for education into what asthma is and how medication works.
-A good rapport is essential for supported self-management of long-term conditions. - How can you tailor the asthma action plan to meet the patient's needs, and what realistic goals are you going to agree?
+A good rapport is essential for supported self-management of long-term conditions.

+✓ How can you tailor the asthma action plan to meet the patient's needs, and what realistic goals are you going to agree?

-For example, reduce/stop smoking, lose weight, increase exercise, reduce unnecessary filling of repeat prescriptions (e.g. unrequired SABA).
+For example, reduce/stop smoking, lose weight, increase exercise, reduce unnecessary repeat prescriptions requests (e.g. unrequired SABA).

 Finding that a patient may be over-reliant on their SABA should prompt you to work with them to achieve good asthma control.
+This is an opportunity to highlight the issues associated with SABA over-reliance and ensure patients are provided with support and help to identify a treatment and management course of action which is acceptable to the patient and their lifestyle and which provides appropriate treatment options that reduce the need for such over-reliance on SABA.

-This is an opportunity to express the problem with SABA overreliance and to correct misinformation.
-For example, using SABA prior to exercise as routine practice, which is in fact an indicator of poorly controlled asthma; or using SABA to 'open the airways' prior to using ICS.
+It is important to ensure that patients are kept apprised of the latest information on asthma management.
+For example, using SABA prior to exercise as routine practice, which may be based on old advice.
+Exercise related symptoms are in fact an indicator of poorly controlled asthma; or using SABA to 'open the airways' prior to using ICS.

 It is also an opportunity to highlight the rebound effects of daily SABA use, such as building a tolerance to it.
-It's important to close this conversation with positive and clear advice to support your patient to live with well-controlled asthma.
-For example, a SABA canister should last a patient six months, indicating that no more than two doses a week
+It's important to close this conversation with positive, supportive and clear advice to help your patient to live with well-controlled asthma.
+For example, a SABA canister should last a patient six months, indicating that no more than two doses a week are required, and that living without symptoms is an indicator of good asthma control.
+The healthcare professional should work with the patient in a collaborative, patient-centred approach to achieve good asthma control through appropriate drug and non-drug treatment.